patel68/lab_manual/README.md

-# lab_manual
+# lab-manual
-latex source of lab manual
+latex source for lab manual

+Borrowing heavily (and at times outright copied) from Jeremy Manning's lab manual for the [Contextual Dynamics Lab](https://github.com/ContextLab/lab-manual) at Dartmouth.
+Why try to recreate from scratch something that already looks great and does a good job of explaining how a lab should function?